waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses:**
-    - **(Pewter Museum - Show Pokémon)** Show a specific living fossil Pokémon (like Omanyte) to an NPC inside the museum to trigger a new event.
+    - **(Pewter Museum - Itemfinder)** Use the Itemfinder inside the museum to locate a hidden switch or the Old Amber itself.
+(Current hypothesis)
     - **(Pewter Museum - Find Key)** An NPC elsewhere in Pewter City has a 'Museum Key' that opens the back room.
-    - **(Pewter Museum - Itemfinder)** Use the Itemfinder inside the museum to locate a hidden switch.
     - **(Mt.
 Moon - Old Amber)** The Rocket Grunt on B2F wants the Old Amber.
 Retrieve it from the Pewter Museum and show it to him to make the Hiker move.
 - **Deprioritized Hypotheses (from Agent #1):**
     - **(Rock Tunnel Password)** An NPC in the Rock Tunnel provides a 'password' or key phrase.
 The Hiker will move if the player presents a Pokémon nicknamed with this specific phrase.
 (Result: Failed.
 Rock Tunnel explored, no relevant NPCs found.)